Degree type(s): Bachelor's

 Program offerings by location and modality are subject to change.

 Four-year degree; Bachelor of Science (BS)

 The Bachelor of Science in Music Education degree at the University of Mary prepares you for a career teaching music.

 At the completion of your degree, you are qualified to apply for licensure in music, grades K-12, and are equipped to teach classroom, choral, and instrumental music.
-We believe that preparing you in all levels and areas of music education makes you a better educator, and allows you to apply to any open position after graduation.
+We believe that preparing you in all levels and areas of music education makes you a better educator and will allow you to apply to various open positions after graduation.

-- Gain exposure to and develop a deeper understanding of Christian, Catholic, Benedictine values that you can apply to your music education career and your life.
+- Gain exposure to and develop a deeper understanding of Christian, Catholic, and Benedictine values that you can apply to your music education career and your life

 You may audition for music scholarships which can be stacked with most academic scholarships.
 If you live more than 250 miles from campus, you may submit a video recording, or audition during your campus visit.